 - How will you communicate the status of my case with me?

-When should you consult a divorce lawyer?
+When should you consult a Fairfax divorce lawyer?

 You should contact a divorce lawyer as soon as it becomes clear to you that you and/or your spouse have decided divorce is the next step.
 The earlier you speak with an experienced attorney, the better off you will be.
 A divorce lawyer will help make sure that every step is followed to the letter and that no mistakes are made that could potentially cost you financially or emotionally.

-Call a Fairfax Divorce Attorney
+Call a Fairfax Divorce Lawyer For Guidance

 Whether your divorce is contested or uncontested, it is helpful to have the counsel of an experienced Fairfax, VA divorce lawyer by your side throughout the process.
 Attorney Chowdhury has represented countless clients in the Northern Virginia area in all types of family law matters, and she provides each client with the care and attention their case deserves.
 Call our office at 703-382-5504 for a confidential case evaluation.